Revealed: How did OpenAI develop its reasoning model?

 The Next Frontier: From Objective Coding to Subjective Tasks

-What is the core bottleneck behind this?
+What's the core bottleneck behind this?
 Lightman pointed out sharply: "Like many problems in machine learning, this is a data problem."

 OpenAI's ultimate blueprint is to create a super - intelligent agent that can handle anything on the Internet for you and understand your preferences.
-This is very different from today's ChatGPT, but all of its research is firmly pointing in this direction.
+This is very different from today's ChatGPT, but all its research is firmly pointing in this direction.